 Commercial General Liability Insurance

-Basically, it provides coverage for your business against customer injuries and property damage, and lawsuits related to both.
+Basically, it provides insurance coverage for your business against customer injuries and property damage, and lawsuits related to both.
 It’s typically required in order for a business to sign commercial leases or client contracts.
-Consequently, it’s often the first policy new business owners purchase—and arguably the most important.
+Consequently, it’s often the first policy new business owners purchase—and arguably the most important to protect your business.

 It’s easy to feel overwhelmed by the many CGL options and complicated requirements.
 And in truth, even seasoned business people admit to being confused or lacking knowledge about their policy.
 Rest assured, there is no question too large or small; it’s our pleasure to help educate you along the way.

 Whether you are an individual business owner, have a business partnership or your business is part of a corporation, Commercial General Liability will provide financial protection against claims of bodily injury or property damage for which your business may be held responsible.